Fishing Season: Boardman River is now fully open.

 Streamside Orvis

-Warmer, sunnier, with a little wet weather this week.
-Levels have come down and temps are good.
+Warmer with a little wet weather.
+Levels are down and temps look very good.
 Streamer fishing will be good as the week progresses.
+Keep an eye open for some Hendricksons to emerge midday as water temps rise into the low 50's.
 Go to zip code 49684 for latest weather at your favorite weather site.
-Remember that fishing season ended Monday, September 30 upstream of Beitner/Keystone Roads.
-Fishing season will reopen in the upper river April 26, 2025.
+Remember that tradtitional trout season reopened in the upper river April 26, 2025.

-Levels are now near normal.
-Water temps are rising into the 40's and fish will begin metabolizing, Boardman and Grand Traverse Bay tribs will be attracting steelhead as heavy flows dump into the Bay from last week's rain.
-Warmer temps in the 50's and 60's for the week will help water temps and make streamer fishing the preferred method after levels drop and water clears.
+Water temps are rising into the mid to mid 50's's and fish are beginning to metabolize.
+Boardman and Grand Traverse Bay river mouths are attracting steelhead as heavy flows dump into the Bay.
+Warmer temps in the 60's and 70's for the week will help water temps and make streamer fishing the preferred method after levels drop and water clears.
 Nymphing and Euro techniques will still be a good choice as well.
+Streamer fish to start the day and be ready to change over to a floating line, 5x, and a Hendrickson emerger mid-afternoon if Hendricksons begin to emerge and some rising fish show up.
+Hendrickson activity is likely to develop as the week progresses.
+Some duns and spinners have been seen, but sparsely.

 • Fish Icon